bediakolab/pyInterferometry/README.md

 # pyInterferometry - Python Bragg Interferometry Code
 Python code for preforming Bragg Interferometry, a data analysis technique for 4D-STEM of moiré materials as described in Refs [1,2].
 Implemented for and used in Ref [2].
+Some further considerations and a more detailed description of the method are at [3].

 ## Citation
-Please see and cite the following manuscripts for a description of the method.
+Please see the following manuscripts for a description of the method.

 1: Nathanael P. Kazmierczak* & Madeline Van Winkle*, et al. Nature materials 20.7 (2021): 956-963.

 2: Madeline Van Winkle* & Isaac M. Craig*, et al. Nat Commun 14, 2989 (2023).
 (In particular the SI of this work described many details of this codebase)

-3: Isaac M. Craig, et al. arxiv.org/abs/2406.04515 (Has many additional considerations and numerical details)
+3: Isaac M. Craig, et al. arxiv.org/abs/2406.04515 (Has some additional considerations and numerical details)

-The code can also provide more qualitative color-coded virtual dark fields for moirés as seen in Nature Nanotechnology (2024): 1-7 and Nature Materials 23.3 (2024): 323-330.
-Although precise virtual aperture definition for super-moirés is yet not automated.
+The code can also provide more qualitative color-coded virtual dark fields as seen in Nature Nanotechnology (2024): 1-7 and Nature Materials 23.3 (2024): 323-330.
+Although precise virtual aperture definition for super-moirés is not yet automated.

 ## Contact
 Please contact me with any questions, issues, or requests.